23rd Special Tactics Squadron

-The 23rd Special Tactics Squadron (23rd STS) is an active ground unit, within the 24th Special Operations Wing (24 SOW) United States Air Force Special Operations Command (AFSOC).
+The 23rd Special Tactics Squadron is an active ground unit, within the 24th Special Operations Wing United States Air Force Special Operations Command.
 It is garrisoned at Hurlburt Field, Florida.
-The 23rd STS was previously designated the 1723rd Special Tactics Squadron prior to 1992.
+The squadron was designated the 1723rd Special Tactics Squadron prior to 1992.

 Overview

 The Squadron is made up of Special Tactics Officers, Combat Controllers, Combat Rescue Officers, Pararescuemen, Special Reconnaissance, Tactical Air Control Party Officers, and Tactical Air Control Party Specialists.

-Special Tactics Squadrons are organized, trained, and equipped specifically for various special operations missions facilitating air operations on the battlefield.
+Special tactics squadrons are organized, trained, and equipped specifically for various special operations missions facilitating air operations on the battlefield.
 They conduct combat search and rescue missions, collect intelligence, as well as call in close air support or airstrikes against enemy combatants and are often partnered with other U.S. special operations forces overseas.

 History

-Constituted 23rd Fighter Control Squadron (Special) on 10 January 1943.
-Activated on 6 February 1943.
-Redesignated 23rd Fighter Control Squadron on 16 Sep 1943.
-Inactivated on 29 Oct 1945.
-Disbanded on 8 Oct 1948.
-Reconstituted, and consolidated on 1 March 1992 with 1723rd Combat Control Squadron.
-Redesignated 1723rd Special tactics Squadron on 1 April 1990; 23rd Special Tactics Squadron on 31 March 1992.
+The unit was originally established as the 23rd Fighter Control Squadron (Special) on January 10, 1943, and officially activated on February 6, 1943.
+It was renamed the 23rd Fighter Control Squadron on September 16, 1943.
+The squadron was inactivated on October 29, 1945, and later disbanded on October 8, 1948.
+It was reconstituted and consolidated on March 1, 1992, with the 1723rd Combat Control Squadron.
+Prior to this consolidation, the 1723rd Combat Control Squadron had been redesignated as the 1723rd Special Tactics Squadron on April 1, 1990, and then as the 23rd Special Tactics Squadron on March 31, 1992.

-Staff Sgt.
-Richard Hunter, a combat controller with the 23rd Special Tactics Squadron, received the Air Force Cross for his actions during a battle in Kunduz Province, Afghanistan on 2 November 2016.
+Staff Sergeant Richard Hunter, a combat controller with the 23rd Special Tactics Squadron, received the Air Force Cross for his actions during a battle in Kunduz Province, Afghanistan on 2 November 2016.
 Hunter was embedded in a joint US Special Forces/Afghan unit that was engaged in a fierce firefight in a village near Kunduz Province, Afghanistan, 2 November 2016.
-During the eight-hour firefight, Staff Sgt.Hunter called in 31 danger-close air strikes on enemy forces.
+During the eight-hour firefight, He called in 31 danger-close air strikes on enemy forces.